mirzlab/mirzlab.github.io/_posts/2017-07-20-docker-openam-community.md

 title: Docker image for OpenAM community version
 ---

-Here is my OpenAM Docker image, made to quickly have a up and ready OpenAM 11.0.3 server.
+Here is my OpenAM Docker image, made to quickly have an up and ready OpenAM 11.0.3 server.

 **This Docker image is good for quick tests or POCs, not intended for production use.**